monsieur-delta/universum/README.md

 This assumption presupposes the process of emergence of empirical knowledge, and the thought process over the dynamics of qualia, which arose as a result of the empiricism of the researcher’s reality in relation to possible existing objective reality.

+## Tendency to Exist

+The conclusion that we can draw from observations as a researcher is the following: subjective reality, as well as supposed objective reality, have an underlying tendency to exist.

+Their existence is determined by the dynamics of qualia, “within” which this tendency is found.

 # Links
 **_i_**. [Универсум / Wikipedia](https://ru.m.wikipedia.org/wiki/%D0%A3%D0%BD%D0%B8%D0%B2%D0%B5%D1%80%D1%81%D1%83%D0%BC) (ru)